 Think about where you’re staying – do you really need to be staying in a 5* hotel with room service?
-At the end of the day, you’re not going travelling to spend time in your hotel, so try and cut back on living costs.
+At the end of the day, you’re not going traveling to spend time in your hotel, so try and cut back on living costs.
 If you book in advance and you don’t mind sharing a room, then you can get a hostel for a few pounds a night, or if you’re short on cash, check out couch surfing, a community that offers a bed for the night for travelers.
 Those who will be traveling with their pets can look for affordable pet friendly hotel accommodations.

 Alternatively, you may be able to negotiate with a hostel owner for a room for the night; if they are quiet then they may be prepared to take less than their standard room fee.